 The main activity of good housekeeping is cleaning.
 It includes cleaning of floors, walls, ceiling, sanitary and welfare facilities, parts of plant and machinery, PPE and other equipment, tools, lighting fixtures, lamps, tubes, etc.

-This suggests compliance of statutory provisions and national or international standards for safety, quality, cleanliness and environment.
+This suggests compliance with statutory provisions and national or international standards for safety, quality, cleanliness, and environment.

-This indicates duty of everybody to follow rules, regulations, instructions, notices, orders, appeal etc for maintaining good housekeeping and safety.
+This indicates the duty of everybody to follow rules, regulations, instructions, notices, orders, appeals, etc for maintaining good housekeeping and safety.

 A Sixth “S” for Safety

 Some industries are also including a sixth “s” in their 5s program.
-After including safety in 5s program the system is often is called as “6thS”.
+After including safety in the 5s program the system is often is called “6thS”.

 Benefits of 5S